 BIT SURE Mentor Profiles

-Meet the mentors for the 2023 BIT SURE program!
+Meet the mentors for the 2026 BIT SURE program!
 All of our mentors are passionate teachers and mentors who are excited to help students succeed in research.
 Below is a list of questions that we hope will help you get to know the mentors and give you a better idea of what to expect, should you participate in our program.

 What is your research area and why are you passionate about it?

-I love looking at the intraspecies diversity of bacteria and how genes can be shared!
+I love looking at the intraspecies interactions of bacteria and how genes can be shared!
 Strains of the same bacterial species will share a large portion of their genome but they will often also harbor other non-essential genes involved in everything from antibiotic resistance to virulence.
 Genomic analysis of these accessory genes can be extremely important in understanding how to combat human pathogens.

 What do you like most about research?

-I enjoy collaborating with scientists who have diverse backgrounds and expertise.
 Science is difficult and working with others who have knowledge you do not can help drive projects forward and help expand your set of skills.
 I also enjoy feeling like a detective, trying to solve a problem that no one knows the answer to.

 How would you describe your mentoring style?